marshki/PowerballPy/README.md

 User designates the number of sets they'd like to create.

 ## Todo:
 - [x] Format output to a nice table.
+- [ ] Add unit tests.
+- [ ] Integrate with travis-ci & landscape.io

 ## History